Joseph Kesenge Wandangakongu

 Joseph Kesenge Wandangakongu (4 April 1928 in Molegbe – 19 February 2021 in Gbadolite) was the Democratic Republic of the Congo Roman Catholic bishop of the Roman Catholic Diocese of Molegbe.

-Wandangakonga was born in the Democratic Republic of the Congo and was ordained to the priesthood in 1957.
+Wandangakongu was born in the Democratic Republic of the Congo and was ordained to the priesthood in 1957.
 He served as bishop of the Diocese of Molegbe from 1969 until 1997.